 - 1. Check the machine or equipment and the immediate area around the machine to ensure that nonessential items have been removed and that the machine or equipment components are operationally intact. - 2.
 Check the work area to ensure that all personnel have been safely positioned or removed from the area. - 3.
-Verify that the controls are in neutral.
+Verify that the controls are in neutral. - 4.
+Remove the lockout devices and re-energize the machine or equipment.

 NOTE: The removal of some forms of blocking may require re-enervation of the machine before safe removal.
 5. Notify affected personnel that the servicing or maintenance is completed and the machine or equipment is ready for use.